fbpx

 All the mild TBI symptoms are increased in a moderate TBI, and the time it takes to recover is much longer.
 Patients may need extra help from specialists during their recovery, including:

 • Speech and language therapy for help swallowing, learning to talk, or remembering the right words to use.
-If they were in a coma for any length of time, they will need assistance learning to breathe unaided.
+If they were in a coma for any length of time, they would need assistance learning to breathe unaided.

 • Occupational therapy to relearn daily life skills.
 Surprisingly, people in comas may forget how to brush their teeth or wash their hair.